Kilmichael ambush: Background

 The Auxiliaries were recruited from former commissioned officers in the British Army.
 The force was raised in July 1920 and were promoted as a highly trained elite force by the British media.
 In common with most of their colleagues, the Auxiliaries engaged at Kilmichael were World War I veterans.

 The Auxiliaries and the previously introduced Black and Tans rapidly became highly unpopular in Ireland due to intimidation of the civilian population and arbitrary reprisals after IRA actions – including burnings of businesses and homes, beatings and killings.
 A week before the Kilmichael ambush, after IRA assassinations of British intelligence operatives in Dublin on Bloody Sunday, Auxiliaries fired on players and spectators at a Gaelic football match in Croke Park Dublin, killing fourteen civilians (thirteen spectators and one player).

 The Auxiliaries in Cork were based in the town of Macroom, and in November 1920 they carried out a number of raids on the villages in the surrounding area, including Dunmanway, Coppeen and Castletown-Kinneigh, to intimidate the local population away from supporting the IRA.
 They shot dead one civilian James Lehane (Séamus Ó Liatháin) at Ballymakeera on 17 October 1920.
 In his memoir, Guerilla Days in Ireland, Tom Barry noted that before Kilmichael the IRA hardly fired a shot at the Auxiliaries, which "had a very serious effect on the morale of the whole people as well as on the IRA".
 Barry's assessment was that the West Cork IRA needed a successful action against the Auxiliaries in order to be effective.

-On 21 November, Barry assembled a flying column of 36 riflemen at Clogher.
+On October 31st, Barry assembled a flying column of 36 riflemen with them regrouping on November 21st in preparation of the ambush.
 The column had 35 rounds for each rifle as well as a handful of revolvers and two Mills bombs (hand grenades).
-Barry scouted possible ambush sites with Volunteer Michael McCarthy on horseback and selected one on the Macroom–Dunmanway road, on the section between Kilmichael and Gleann, which the Auxiliaries coming out of Macroom used every day.
+Barry scouted possible ambush sites with Captain Michael McCarthy on horseback and selected one on the Macroom–Dunmanway road, on the section between Kilmichael and Gleann, which the Auxiliaries coming out of Macroom used every day.
 The flying column marched there on foot and reached the ambush site on the night of 27 November.
 The IRA volunteers took up positions in the low rocky hills on either side of the road.
 Unlike most IRA ambush positions, there was no obvious escape route for the guerrillas should the fighting go against them.